StaysExperiencesEventsServicesReal Estate

 KlickenyaKlicKenya

-Kitesurfing in Watamu 2026 — Wind, Spots, Schools & the Complete Guide
+Kitesurfing in Watamu 2026: Wind, Spots, Schools and the Complete Guide

-Watamu is Kenya's kitesurfing capital — two monsoon seasons, seven distinct spots, warm water year-round, and a lagoon that turns into a flat-water paradise at low tide.
+Watamu is Kenya's kitesurfing capital and one of the world's most incredible kite destinations.
+Two monsoon seasons, stunning sandbanks, warm water year-round, a UNESCO marine park with turtles, and a community that will make you feel at home.
 Here is everything you need to plan your kite trip.

 KlicKenyaMarch 2026